Making Connections Between Courses and Programs of Study (Majors/Certificates)

 Submission of Certificate/Major SLOs and Map

-- Department accesses and completes “Certificate and Major Revision Form,” available under “Forms” on the Curriculum Web site, attaching the list of SLOs and Program Map.
-Electronic and hard copies are sent to department chair for signature.
+- Department accesses and completes “Certificate and Major Revision Form,” on the Curriculum Web site, attaching the list of SLOs and Program Map.
+Electronic and hard copies are sent to the department chair for signature.

-- Department chair forwards hard copies and electronic versions of form, SLOs, and map to dean, who places them on Cluster Tech Review agenda.
+- Department chair forwards hard copies and electronic versions of the form, SLOs, and map to the dean, who places them on the Cluster Tech Review agenda.

 - Cluster Tech Review Committee reviews SLOs for clarity and completeness and provides feedback as necessary to the submitting department.
 The Program Map accompanies the SLOs to illustrate the composition of the certificate or major, but this part is not reviewed by the CTRC.

-- After Cluster Tech Review, the dean submits the Certificate/Major revision form, finalized list of SLOs, and program map electronically and as hard copy to Jeff Shaver in the Curriculum Office.
+- Submits the Certificate/Major revision form, finalized list of SLOs, and program map electronically and as hard copy to Adrienne Leihy in the Curriculum Office.